How to buy WAM Capital (WAM) shares

 WAM Capital share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while WAM Capital 's is 0.3025.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while WAM Capital 's is 0.3549.
 This would suggest that WAM Capital 's shares are less volatile than average (for this exchange).